bigbinary/email_validator/README.md

 # Introduction

-This is an email validator for Rails3.
+This is an email validator for Rails 3.

 I know it is a simple validator and I like simplicity.
 I just want to keep `john @msn.com` and `john@msncom` away.

-Also it is not RFC compliant.
+Also it is not RFC compliant but that is okay with me.

 ## Usage